9 Months Old Baby - Separation Anxiety and Standing in Crib Crying refusing to nap

 If it is really impossible (with the standing up and crying), you can help him with winding down and settling a bit more by holding him for a while longer.
 Until he sleeps if necessary.
 Then once that works well, ever so gradually, you leave a tiny bit earlier (very similar to the gentle self soothing method I describe on the site here).

 It's interesting that it is specifically difficult at nap time.
 Have you gone through any possible differences between going to bed at nap time and at night?
 Is he dressed or covered differently?
 Outdoor/room temperature very different?
 Darker or lighter in the room?

 Normally we wouldn't expect the bottle feed would be more relaxing than the breastfeeding, usually it's the other way around.
 But if he tends to breastfeed restlessly, drinks much faster, lies less comfortably, or you feel less relaxed, then that could have a effect on the settling at naps.

 What can also play is how tired he feels.
 If he happens to be closer to over-tired at naps than at night, that makes a huge difference for how easily he will settle (regardless of the standing up and anxiety …).
 Being over-tired makes it a lot more difficult.

 So combined with the separation anxiety, see if you can adjust his nap schedule.
 It may be enough to start the naps 10-15 minutes earlier.
-A great tool to get a good idea of what his best nap times are, is the Sleepy Signs Log (part of the Nap in a Snap guide).
-On an Android device, you can use the handy free app (on google play here).
+A great tool to get a good idea of what his best nap times are, is my Sleepy Signs Journal.

 Either way, you keep track of his (early) sleepy signs for a couple of days, which helps you set up the best-fitting nap times.
 And best-fit nap times mean easiest settling.